Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ![image-20240612130729086](./res/9_Composition/image-20240612130729086.png)

-Each service is (usually) has its own decentralised local model and is managed by its own controller.
-Additionally, there is a way to synchronous the different controllers.
+Each service (usually) has its own decentralised local model and is managed by its own controller.
+Additionally, there is a way to synchronise the different controllers.

 Examples are DNS, BGP or P2P.

-This helps with scalability, but its hard to implement it correctly.
+This helps with scalability, but it's hard to implement it correctly.

 ## Composition Interactions